 "From day one, alumni are helping students acquire the knowledge and skills they need to be successful in highly competitive industries," said Hale Family Director of Career and Professional Development Persephone Hall, who oversees the four-year program.
 “With more than 25,000 alumni in our network, students have incredible opportunities to collaborate and innovate.”

 And the best part is that Conn is one of a handful of schools in the country that offers every student a funded internship up to $3,000.
 In 2016, nearly 75 percent of Conn students took advantage of the funded internship program.
-This is why our exceptional career program has been ranked among the top 20 in North America, and one more way that Conn students can synthesize a relevant education with powerful results.
+This is why our exceptional career program has been ranked among the top 20 in North America, and why we ranked 4th in "Best Schools for Internships" by The Princeton Review.

 As a result, Conn alumni have joined other Camels at top investment firms, real estate companies and research institutions situated around the country and across the world.